Connect Networks With Overlap CIDRs¶

 The Configuration Steps¶

-Log in to the Controller console, go to Site2Cloud.
-Follow step 1 to launch a gateway in the VPC-1.
+Log in to your Aviatrix Controller and select Site2Cloud on the left sidebar.
+Follow step 1 to launch a gateway in the VPC/VNet-1.

 (You can follow the gateway launch instructions in this.
 Leave optional parameters unchecked.)

-For the above example, we also launch a gateway in VPC-2 to emulate an on-prem environment.
+For the above example, we also launch a gateway in VPC/VNet-2 to emulate an on-prem environment.

-On the VPC gateway-2 side, the IPSEC is a standard configuration.
+On the VPC/VNet gateway-2 side, the IPsec is a standard configuration.

 Wait for the tunnel to come up.